saybuser/FD-SAT-Plan/README.md

 i) Data collection (input to training BNN [4]): Data is collected using the RDDL-based domain simulator [9].

-i) Training BNN: The toolkit [10] is used to train BNNs.
+ii) Training BNN: The toolkit [10] is used to train BNNs.
 The final training parameters were recorded into bnn.txt and normalization.txt files.

 iii) Compilation to CNF: The toolkit [11] is called in hd_maxsat_plan.py to write the list of literals into the DIMACS CNF format.